adult scoliosis & kyphosis

 Continue Reading

-Can I Play Sports With Scoliosis?
+What Sports Can I Play With Scoliosis?

 A scoliosis diagnosis doesn’t mean kissing sports goodbye.
 In fact, it’s recommended that individuals with scoliosis stay active.
 Here’s how.
 Why It's Important to Stay Active with a Scoliosis Diagnosis Sports and specific exercise have proven to stop scoliosis progression and reduce curvature by retraining the brain to correct the spine’s posture.
 Sports… Strengthen core muscles that support the spine Keep the body nimble Prevent stiffness Suppo…